bell-kevin/Kevin-Bell/README.md

 Software Development student at Davis Technical College.
 Skills include Java, SQL, and getting things done.
 HTML and CSS markup for web-page building.
 Code in Visual Basic, JavaScript, and Git.
 Software Version Control, making API calls to get data from web servers, exploring data structures, and storing and retrieving data for business applications.
-Code for a mobile environment.
+Code for a mobile environment with respsonsive websites.
 Professional working proficiency in Spanish

 (801) 948-8881